miklevin/MikeLev.in/_posts/2024-10-25-i-dont-know-what-to-do-sometimes.md

 rather be on something built into GitHub as the default than to be out in the wilderness over a part of the tech I'm not even going to be seeing, because you see, you never even have to look at the engine behind your static site generator.
-You only have to look at your super-simple Markdown code&#151;which gets automatically transformed into beautiful HTML websites.
+You only have to look at your super-simple Markdown code—which gets automatically transformed into beautiful HTML websites.

 ## The Purity of Programming Languages Is Rarely Achievable Always